rkovar/SANSNewtoCyberSurvey/README.md

-# SANSNewtoCyberSurvey
+# SANS New to Cyber Summit 2021 Survey
-The basic findings/results of my survey done via SurveyMonkey for the SANS New to Cyber 2021 Summit
+The basic findings/results of my survey done via SurveyMonkey for the SANS New to Cyber 2021 Summit: https://www.surveymonkey.com/r/sans-new-to-cyber

 Some context to the audience who responded to survey
 - Advertised via Twitter/Linkedin personal networks